Census 'shambles': 18-month wait for first data to be released in September

 However, because the census data was incomplete, some areas that would usually be detailed in the release of the Census data will not this time.

-For example, Stats NZ will not be releasing official statistical counts of iwi because of the level of missing 'iwi affiliation' data and the lack of alternative government data sources to fill the gaps.
+For example, Stats NZ will not be releasing official statistical counts of iwi because of the level of missing "iwi affiliation" data and the lack of alternative government data sources to fill the gaps.

 "I acknowledge this is a significant loss and we are not walking away from the situation," MacPherson said.